Moulik21/eyegazeauth/log.md

   - Added sizers to password setup UI for compatability between Linux and Windows. - Keenan Kua
   - Implemented PAM support for wx python program; child process will now forefit its root privledges. - Daniel Bishara
   - Created setup.sh, ideally this will eventually be a one-off script that will perform all necessary setup for environment such as moving files into the correct locations, downloading necessary packages, ensuring correct file permissions etc. I plan to make this more sophisticated next week - Daniel Bishara
+  - Add sizers for login and add basic picture points login (without grid for now)